Distributions of a single date

 For any date (birth, death, wedding date...), the program can build a certain number of distributions.

-Many other distributions could be built, this page lists the distributions handled by the program.
+Many other distributions could be built, this page only lists the distributions handled by the program.

 Distribution by year